-Ms. Sneed Loves Teaching Persuasive Writing
+Ms. Sneed Loves Teaching Persuasive Writing Methods

-On Monday morning, our favorite fourth grade teacher welcomed her class.
-“As I take attendance, think about books you have read.
+After the bell rang, shewelcomed her class.
+“As I take attendance, think about the mythology unit we just finished.
 Which character would make the best president?”

 The class buzzed as kids began sharing with their neighbors.
 Ms. Sneed finished the lunch count and took a seat in the front of the classroom.
 Then she clapped a snappy beat, the class clapped back, and she smiled at them intently.
 “So?
 Have you picked a character?”

 As she watched the kids nodding their heads, she continued.
 “You will write a persuasive paragraph.
 Your goal is to convince your audience to vote for that character for president.

 As she walked to the projector, she continued: “Let’s review the structures of persuasive writing.
 Unlike other types of writing, persuasion uses second person.
 That means you’ll directly address the audience using the word ‘you.’
 At the beginning, you’ll state your opinion.
 And at the end, you’ll call the audience to action.
 Actually, you’ll be giving them a command, like, ‘Do this now!'”